Welcome to Pongaroa; rural community at its best

-For information on social, sporting, business and recreational facilities along with contact details take a look at Pongaroa Information .
+For information on social, sporting, business and recreational facilities along with contact details take a look at the Pongaroa community list 2014_Community_List.pdf.

 Wander through the village and view the murals that depict the Pongaroa way of life and it's people from days gone by.
 Follow the directions in our Historic Walk brochure and view the buildings and streets with a whole new perspective.
 Stroll through the Native Bushwalk and be enthralled by the majesty of the trees, alive with the calls of Tuis and Bellbirds, while Fantails flit around catching insects.

 Perhaps grab a coffee or ice cream and relax at the picnic table on the village green next to the monument honoring the achievements of Dr Maurice Wilkins, Pongaroa born Nobel Prize winning co-discoverer of the secrets of DNA.